-"(2) REPORT.-The Secretary shall submit to the Congress a report 1 year after the date of enactment of this Act [Oct.
-19, 1996] of the results of the study required under paragraph (1), including recommendations developed in the study.'
+"(2) REPORT.-The Secretary shall submit to the Congress a report 1 year after the date of enactment of this

+Act [Oct.
+19, 1996] of the results of the study required under paragraph (1), including recommendations developed in the study."

-APPLICATION OF WEIGHT LIMITATIONS TO NORTHERN MARIANA ISLANDS of section 301 above [amending sections 12106 and 12108 of this title] shall not apply to the Northern Mariana Islands until the termination of the Trusteeship Agreement for the Trust Territory of the Pacific Islands (61 Stat.
+APPLICATION OF WEIGHT LIMITATIONS TO NORTHERN MARIANA ISLANDS

+Section 303 of Pub.
+L. 98-454 provided that: "The weight limitations contained in subsections (b) and (c) of section 301 above [amending sections 12106 and 12108 of this title] shall not apply to the Northern Mariana Islands until the termination of the Trusteeship Agreement for the Trust Territory of the Pacific Islands (61 Stat.
 3301)."
 [For termination of Trusteeship Agreement for Trust Territory of the Pacific Islands, see note set out preceding section 1681 of Title 48, Territories and Insular Possessions.]